MRT Line 7 (Metro Manila): Early planning and delays

 On August 27, 2001, an early proposal of the MRT-7 project was submitted to the Department of Transportation and Communications (now the Department of Transportation).
-The Investment Coordination Committee (ICC) of the National Economic and Development Authority (NEDA) first approved a version of the MRT Line 7 project in March 2004; this initial approval was provisional and contingent on the project's impact on the government's deficit reduction program.
+When the MRT-7 was proposed, they overlapped the Quezon Memorial Circle to Batasan section, passing along Commonwealth Avenue of the former LRT-4 proposal.
+The Investment Coordination Committee (ICC) of the National Economic and Development Authority (NEDA) first approved a version of the MRT-7 project in March 2004; this initial approval was provisional and contingent on the project's impact on the government's deficit reduction program.
 It had been submitted as an unsolicited proposal under the build–operate–transfer scheme by the Universal LRT Corporation, a consortium consisting of Alstom, EEI Corporation, Tyco Electronics, and others.
 NEDA subsequently authorized the $1.2 billion project's construction the following August, citing the proponents' willingness to comply with the ICC's requirements, with construction slated to begin in 2005 and a targeted opening date in 2007.
 In October 2004, Universal LRT Corporation signed an agreement with the Manila Banking Corporation to purchase 193 ha of property in Bulacan for ₱1 billion, stating it would develop this property to complement the rail line.

-Universal LRT Corporation, later renamed to now SMC-Mass Rail Transit 7 Incorporated, a subsidiary of San Miguel Corporation (SMC) was selected by the Department of Transportation and Communications to build the line in 2008.
+Universal LRT Corporation, later renamed to what is now SMC-Mass Rail Transit 7 Incorporated, a subsidiary of San Miguel Corporation (SMC) was selected by the Department of Transportation and Communications to build the line in 2008.
 The concession agreement of the project was signed on June 18, 2008.
 Construction of the line should have commenced in January 2010, but was postponed several times.

 In May 2012, the joint venture of Marubeni Corporation and DMCI was awarded a construction contract.
 However, after years of delays, SMC planned to conduct a second round of bidding in 2015, due to revised construction cost assumptions.

-The current project was approved on November 21, 2013 by the NEDA board, chaired by President Benigno Aquino III, and the project was developed through a public-private partnership (PPP).
+The current project was approved on November 21, 2013, by the NEDA board, chaired by President Benigno Aquino III, and the project was developed through a public-private partnership (PPP).
 It has an indicative cost of ₱62.7 billion.

+In the 2014 JICA study, titled Roadmap for Transport Infrastructure Development for Metro Manila and Its Surrounding Areas (Region III & Region IV-A; also known as the Metro Manila Dream Plan), they proposed a version of the plan, from Fairview Center Mall to North Avenue.
+It is proposed that Line 7 should be extended to inside EDSA along Quezon Avenue to Recto.
+The intended layout is expected to measure 17.5 kilometers.